pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Often philosophy is seen as an investigation into an area not sufficiently well understood to be its own branch of knowledge.
 For example, what were once philosophical pursuits have evolved into the modern day fields such as psychology, sociology, linguistics, and economics."
 --Wikipedia, Philosophy

+"On August 19, 2019, the group updated its decades-old definition of the purpose of a corporation, doing away with its bedrock principle that shareholder interests must be placed above all else.
+The statement, signed by nearly 200 chief executive officers from major U.S. corporations, makes a "fundamental commitment to all of our stakeholders," including customers, employees, suppliers and local communities."
+--Wikipedia, Business Roundtable

 Always forgive your enemies--nothing annoys them so much.
 --Oscar Wilde